-1 "Question: You can't reach the coroner, who would 2 otherwise be able to give the direction as to happens.
-3 So you get hold of somebody in the State Pathology 4 Department and once you have discussed it with that 5 person, then do you have a way forward for the 6 clinician?
-7 "Answer: Yes, usually the pathologist has guided me 8 in a direction that I can speak to the doctor and I have 9 a decision then, yes."
-10 And if we go to line 21: 11 "Question: But one way or another, the result of 12 all of that is to give the clinician the direction as to 13 what's going to happen; is that correct?
-14 "Answer: That's correct."
-15 And I ask her later on if that's what happened when 16 she took the call in relation to the report about Lucy's 17 death and she acknowledged that that is what happened.
-18 So the result of all of this is that it comes in as 19 a query because Mrs Dennison can't reach the coroner, 20 having tried to do that, and it comes out, if I can put 21 it that way, with Dr Hanrahan understanding that this is 22 not going to be taken within the jurisdiction of 23 the coroner and he can go and issue his death 24 certificate.
-In fact, the death certificate he can

-25 issue is one that indicates gastroenteritis.
+1 "Question: You can't reach the coroner, who would

+- 3 So you get hold of somebody in the State Pathology - 3 So you get hold of somebody in the State Pathology - Department and once you have discussed it with that person, then do you have a way forward for the - 5 person, then do you have a way forward for the - 6 clinician?

+- 7 "Answer: Yes, usually the pathologist has guided me - 8 in a direction that I can speak to the doctor and I have - a decision then, yes." - 10 And if we go to line 21: - 11 "Question: But one way or another, the result of 12 all of that is to give the clinician the direction as to - what's going to happen; is that correct? - "Answer: That's correct." - 15 And I ask her later on if that's what happened when - 16 she took the call in relation to the report about Lucy's - 17 death and she acknowledged that that is what happened. - 18 So the result of all of this is that it comes in as - 19 a query because Mrs Dennison can't reach the coroner, - 20 having tried to do that, and it comes out, if I can put - 21 it that way, with Dr Hanrahan understanding that this is 22 not going to be taken within the jurisdiction of - 23 the coroner and he can go and issue his death - the coroner and he can go and issue his death certificate.
+In fact, the death certificate he can - 25 issue is one that indicates gastroenteritis.